 It is very important commercially and for world finance for several reasons.
 It is Hong Kong's financial center and houses the Hong Kong Monetary Authority offices and major company offices.
 It is next to the Hong Kong Stock Exchange.

-The IFC Tower and its complex is also a tourist attraction.
-The building, the adjacent mall under it, and the adjacent Four Seasons Hotel are designed for visitors and tourists.
+The IFC complex is also a tourist attraction.
+It is designed for visitors and tourists.
 Tourists will be interested in seeing the view from the windows, eating at the starred restaurants, shopping in the IFC Mall, seeing its light display, and in staying at the Four Seasons.

 The Four Seasons Hotel